Multiplicative Auction Algorithm for Approximate Maximum Weight Bipartite Matching: Introduction

 \subsection{Our contribution}

 We present the following modification of the auction algorithm:

-Note that this decreases $util(v)$ by a factor of $(1-\eps)$ and, thus, we will call algorithms with this modification \emph{multiplicative auction algorithms}.
+Note that this decreases $\util(v)$ by at least a factor of $(1-\eps)$ as well as increases $y_u$ by at least a factor of $(1+\eps)$.
+Thus we will call algorithms with this modification \emph{multiplicative auction algorithms}.
 Surprisingly, we were not able to find any literature on this simple modification.
 Changing the constant additive weight update to a multiplicative weight update has the effect of taking much larger steps when the weights are large, and so we are able to show that the algorithm can have no dependence on the size of the weights.
-In fact, we are able to improve the running time to $O(m\eps^{-1}\log(\eps^{-1}))$, the same as the fastest known matching algorithm of Duan and Pettie \cite{DuanP14}.
-While the algorithm of~\cite{DuanP14} has the advantage that it works for general graphs and ours is limited to bipartite graphs, our algorithm is simpler as it avoids the scaling algorithm framework and is easier to implement. \begin{restatable}{theorem}{staticmatching} Let $G=(U\cup V, E)$ be a weighted biparitite graph.
-There is a multiplicative auction algorithm running in time $O(m\eps^{-1}\log(\eps^{-1}))$ that finds a $(1-\eps)$-approximate maximum weight matching of $G$. \end{restatable}
+In fact, we are able to improve the running time to $O(m\eps^{-1})$, faster than the prior approximate matching algorithm of Duan and Pettie \cite{DuanP14} that ran in $O(m\eps^{-1}\log \eps^{-1})$.
+While the algorithm of~\cite{DuanP14} has the advantage that it works for general graphs and ours is limited to bipartite graphs, our algorithm is simpler as it avoids the scaling algorithm framework and is easier to implement. \begin{restatable}{theorem}{staticmatching} Let $G=(U\cup V, E)$ be a weighted biparitite graph and $\eps$ be a value such that $1>\eps>0$.
+There is a multiplicative auction algorithm running in time $O(m\eps^{-1})$ that finds a $(1-\eps)$-approximate maximum weight matching of $G$. \end{restatable}

 Furthermore, it is straightforward to extend our algorithm to a setting where \emph{vertices on one side are deleted} and \emph{vertices on the other side are added with all incident edges given in sorted order of weight}.
-When the inserted edges are not sorted by weight, the running time per inserted edge increases by an additive term of $O(\log n)$ to sort all incident inserted edges. \begin{restatable}{theorem}{decmatching} Let $G=(U\cup V, E)$ be a weighted bipartite graph.
-There exists a dynamic data structure that maintains a $(1-\eps)$-approximate maximum weight matching of $G$ and supports any arbitrary sequence of the following operations \begin{enumerate} \item[(1)] Deleting a vertex in $U$ \item[(2)] Adding a new vertex into $V$ along with all its incident edges sorted by weight \end{enumerate} in total time $O(m\eps^{-1}\log(\eps^{-1}))$, where $m$ is sum of the number of initially existing, and inserted edges. \end{restatable}
+When the inserted edges are not sorted by weight, the running time per inserted edge increases by an additive term of $O(\log \log n)$ to sort the log of the weights of incident inserted edges. \begin{restatable}{theorem}{decmatching} Let $G=(U\cup V, E)$ be a weighted bipartite graph.
+There exists a dynamic data structure that maintains a $(1-\eps)$-approximate maximum weight matching of $G$ and supports any arbitrary sequence of the following operations \begin{enumerate} \item[(1)] Deleting a vertex in $U$ \item[(2)] Adding a new vertex into $V$ with all its incident edges sorted by weight \end{enumerate} in total time $O(m\eps^{-1})$, where $m$ is sum of the number of initially existing and inserted edges. \end{restatable}